West Hampstead Estate Agent

 West Hampstead Properties

-There’s a wide range of architectural styles on offer in West Hampstead; from spacious Victorian villas to open-plan modern apartments.
-The market is largely dominated by Victorian, Edwardian and 1920s properties, detached, semi-detached and terraced.
+There’s a wide range of architectural styles on offer in West Hampstead, from spacious Victorian villas to open-plan modern apartments.
+The market is primarily dominated by Victorian, Edwardian and 1920s detached, semi-detached and terraced properties.
 The most desirable areas are considered to be the ‘African’ roads, such as Somali Road and Asmara Road, or the ‘Greek’ roads, like Ulysses Road.
 The Victorian terraces in these locations are highly sought-after by families.

-Those on a tighter budget (or first-time buyers) may be more interested in purpose-built apartment blocks like Kilburn Vale, or the ex-council flats that are dotted around.
+Those on a tighter budget (or first-time buyers) may be more interested in purpose-built apartment blocks like Kilburn Vale or the ex-council flats that are dotted around.
 These offer tremendous value for money, generally costing a lot less than houses in the same area.
-Developers have been busy in West Hampstead, and their focus has largely been on creating apartments, not houses.
+Developers have been busy in West Hampstead, focusing mainly on creating apartments, not houses.

-Prices are not only affected by the condition and size of the property, but also its location.
-Expect to pay more for a home that’s close to the station or located near scenic Hampstead Heath.
+Prices are affected by the condition and size of the property and its location.
+Expect to pay more for a home close to the station or near scenic Hampstead Heath.
 Properties in the direction of Cricklewood or Willesden Green tend to be cheaper.

 SEARCH PROPERTIES BOOK A VALUATION